Ōsugi Station

 Ōsugi Station (大杉駅, Ōsugi-eki) is a passenger railway station located in the town of Ōtoyo, Nagaoka District, Kōchi Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "D32".

 Lines

 The station is served by the JR Shikoku Dosan Line and is located 87.2 km from the beginning of the line at Tadotsu.
 In addition to the local trains on the Dosan Line, some Nanpū limited express services from Okayama to Kōchi, Nakamura, and Sukumo, and Shimanto limited express services from Takamatsu to Kōchi, Nakamura, and Sukumo also stop at the station.

 Layout

 The station consists of an island platform serving two tracks.
 The station building by the side of the tracks serves as a waiting room and also has a kan'i itaku ticket window.
 A pedestrian level crossing from the station building is used to access the island platform.
 There is also an enclosed shelter on the island platform for waiting passengers.
-Beside the station building is a freight platform and third track which is used by track maintenance equipment.
+Beside the station building is a freight platform and a third track which is used by track maintenance equipment.